 The fair value of long-term loans are based on the discounted value of future cash flows using the applicable rates for similar types of loans.
-Discount rate used was 7.5% in both years (Level 3).
+The discount rate used was 7.5% in both years (Level 3).

-December 31, 2023
+Dec emb er 31, 2024

 Level 1 Level 2 Level 3 Total

-Financial assets measured at fair value: Other financial assets at amortized cost Long-term loans \$ 479,468 - \$ - \$ - 29,782,212 \$ 479,468 29,782,212
+Financial assets measured at fair value: Other financial assets at amortized cost Long-term loans \$ 415,427 - \$ - - \$ - 18,510,327 \$ 415,427 18,510,327

-Dec emb er 31, 2022
+Dece emb er 31, 2023

 Level 1 Level 2 Level 3 Total

 Financial assets measured at fair value: Other financial assets at

-amortized cost Long-term loans \$ 479,182 - \$ - \$ - 32,822,749 \$ 479,182 32,822,749
+amortized cost Long-term loans \$ 479,468 - \$ - \$ - 25,657,461 \$ 479,468 25,657,461

-30. FINANCIAL RISK MANAGEMENT OBJECTIVES, POLICIES AND PROCEDURES
+29. FINANCIAL RISK MANAGEMENT OBJECTIVES, POLICIES AND PROCEDURES

 The Group's principal financial instruments comprise of cash, short term loans and long-term loans.
 The main purpose of these consolidated financial statements is to support the Group's operations.
-The Group has various other financial instruments such as trade and other receivables, due from related parties and loans to employees, security deposits (presented as part of prepayment and other current assets), rental deposits, loans to employees and miscellaneous deposits (presented under other noncurrent assets), trade and other payables, due to related parties which generally arise directly from its operations.
+The Group has various other financial instruments such as trade and other receivables, due from a related party and loans to employees, security deposit (presented as part of prepayment and other current assets), other financial assets at amortized cost, rental deposits and miscellaneous deposits (presented under other noncurrent assets), trade and other payables, due to related parties which generally arise directly from its operations.

-30.01 Credit Risk Management
+29.01 Credit Risk Management